Fusion Energy and Disruption Mitigation

 >

 Rishabh Datta is a Postdoctoral Associate at the MIT Plasma Science and Fusion Center.
-Rishabh works on the computational modeling of magnetohydrodynamics and runaway electrons in fusion plasmas.
-He completed his Ph.D. at MIT in 2024, investigating the effects of radiative heat transfer in magnetic reconnection.
-His other interests include radiation transport, magnetized plasma shocks, and surrogate modeling.
+Rishabh works on the computational modeling of disruptions and runaway electrons in fusion plasmas.
+He completed his Ph.D. at MIT in 2024, investigating the effects of radiative heat transfer in shocks and magnetic reconnection.
 Click here for Rishabh's CV.

 >

 Rishabh Datta is a Postdoctoral Associate at the MIT Plasma Science and Fusion Center.
-Rishabh works on the computational modeling of magnetohydrodynamics and runaway electrons in fusion plasmas.
-He completed his Ph.D. at MIT in 2024, investigating the effects of radiative heat transfer in magnetic reconnection.
-His other interests include radiation transport, magnetized plasma shocks, and surrogate modeling.
+Rishabh works on the computational modeling of disruptions and runaway electrons in fusion plasmas.
+He completed his Ph.D. at MIT in 2024, investigating the effects of radiative heat transfer in shocks and magnetic reconnection.
 Click here for Rishabh's CV.

-Runaways are energetic electron populations accelerated to relativistic energies during disruption events.
-Runaways can carry a significant amount of current and cause catastrophic damage to plasma-facing components.
-This project focuses on multi-sclae coupling of runaways to MHD activity during disruption events on next-generation tokamaks.
+Runaway electrons (REs) are energetic electron populations accelerated to relativistic energies during disruption or startup events in tokamaks.
+REs can carry a significant amount of current and cause catastrophic damage to plasma-facing components.
+This project focuses on multi-scale coupling of runaways to MHD activity during disruption events on next-generation tokamaks and the evaluation of strategies to mitigate them.

 Reconnection occurs in a radiatively cooled regime in many astrophysical plasmas, such as in the solar coronal, black hole accretion disks and their coronae, pulsar magnetospheres, and gamma-ray bursts.
 Our experiments on the Z Machine were the first to access a regime that shows plasmoid formation and strong radiative cooling.
 X-ray and visible spectroscopy, X-ray imaging, X-ray diodes and inductive probes were used to characterize the experiments, which were supplemented with three-dimensional radiative resistive magnetohydrodynamic simulations.